 Kimberly A. Truong, PhD

 Kimberly A. Truong, PhD is Chief Equity Officer in the Justice, Equity, Diversity, and Inclusion (JEDI) Office at MGH Institute of Health Professions.
 Dr. Truong is also an adjunct lecturer on education at the Harvard Graduate School of Education and a faculty affiliate of the MGH Center for Cross-Cultural Student Emotional Wellness.
-Prior to coming to the MGH Institute, Dr. Truong was Director of Inclusion Programs at the Harvard T.H.
+Prior to coming to the MGH Institute, Dr. Truong was the Director of Inclusion Programs at the Harvard T.H.
 Chan School of Public Health.
 In this role, Dr. Truong worked closely with Dr. John Silvanus Wilson, Senior Advisor and Strategist in the Office of the President at Harvard University, as a member of the senior leadership team on diversity, inclusion, and belonging to implement policies, programs, and practices across the university.
 Before joining the Harvard Chan School, Dr. Truong was an Administrative Fellow through the Harvard Office of the Assistant to the President on Diversity and Equity.

 Dr. Truong is Co-Chair of the Association of Harvard Asian and Asian American Faculty and Staff.
 She is actively involved in public service as an appointed member of the Self-Determination Advisory Board with the Department of Developmental Services of the Commonwealth of Massachusetts.
 Dr. Truong previously served as Vice Chairperson and Commissioner of the Asian American Commission of the Commonwealth of Massachusetts.